-At the 31st March 2023, Ekaya Housing Association Limited has a subsidiary Happy Nursery Days (Tulse Hill) Limited and has full controlling powers over it.
+At the 31st March 2022, Ekaya Housing Association Limited has a subsidiary Happy Nursery Days (Tulse Hill) Limited and has full controlling powers over it.
 Ekaya manages the subsidiary affairs.
 In the course of normal operations, related party transactions entered into by the Group have been contracted on an armslength basis.
 Intercompany balances are not secured.
-The balance due at the year-end to the subsidiary was £25,000 (2022: £23,119 was due from the subsidiary).
+The balance due at the year-end from the subsidiary was £23,119 (2021: 20.067).

-2023 2022

-£ £

-Management charge in the period - 22,425
+2022 £ 2021 £ Management charge in the period 22,425 25,000